 Soft Flutr

-Inclusive, honest, pleasure-centered, explicit sex ed free for everyone.✨ sign up for to know when the full course launches ✨
+The Sex Ed you actually needed.Inclusive, honest, pleasure-centered, explicit sex ed free for everyone.✨ sign up to know when the course launches ✨

 No matter who you are, where you’re coming from, you’re welcome here.Sex Ed in America (and most of the world) is a bad joke.
-Only 17 states in America require medically accurate sex ed.Most people end up learning from porn, movies, and friends—but let’s be real, those are, ahem, not reliable sources.
-We believe sex ed should be inclusive, accurate and free.
-So we’re making it.
-And in the meantime, we put this together to help people out asap.
-And also to see if people actually even want comprehensive explicit sex ed.
-Do you?Sex is one of the most beautiful parts of life.
+Only 17 states in America require medically accurate sex ed! :(Most people learn from porn, movies, and friends—but those are... um... less than ideal.We believe everyone deserves better sex ed — free, real, tender, joyful, and shameless.While we work on creating our own original lessons, we've handpicked some of the best videos already out there to help you start your journey.
+This is a living library.
+We'll keep evolving, adding, and growing — with you.Sex is one of the most beautiful parts of life.
 But for so many it’s full of stress, insecurity and dissatisfaction.
 We’re here to help change that.
-Imagine how much more beautiful the world would be if everyone was having lots of satisfying orgasms.We recommend following the course start to finish.
-But feel free to bounce around if you prefer.
-We've aimed to cover everything while still being apporoachable and engaging for people at all points in their sexual journey.
+Imagine how much more beautiful the world would be if everyone was having lots of satisfying orgasms.

 A heads-up about this resource: It contains a wide range of explicit content.
 Why explicit?
 Because sometimes, seeing real-life demonstrations can be more helpful than just reading descriptions.
 That said, please never feel any pressure to engage with material you’re not comfortable with.Many of the videos included are genuinely educational, though some may feel more erotic or pornographic in tone.
 We hold no blanket stance for or against porn—instead, we recognize its complexity.
-We do, however, wish there were more options that offer explicit sex education in a way that feels grounded, diverse, and less stylized for arousal.Right now, until we build out soft flutr, there just aren’t many accessible, free platforms that blend explicit content with a purely educational lens.
+We do, however, wish there were more options that offer explicit sex education in a way that feels grounded, diverse, and less stylized for arousal.Right now, until we build out Soft Flutr, there just aren’t many accessible, free platforms that blend explicit content with a purely educational lens.
 For now, much of what’s available lives on mainstream sites like Pornhub.If you're currently avoiding any exposure to pornographic material, this resource may not be the best fit.

 Watching videos but never practicing can only get you so far.
 The best thing would be to work through this resource list and practice along the way either by yourself or with a partner.
 Of course, everything in this course is just an option!
 You don’t need to do any of these acts to have a fulfilling sex life.
 You don’t need to want to have sex at all to have a fulfilling life!
 Never feel pressured into anything.
 But notice where you feel curious and excited and follow that.
 For example, we've included a lesson about anal.
 But that does NOT mean you need to want to learn about or try anal!
 Follow your own authentic impulse wherever it takes you (consensually of course!).